Skip to main content

 Key Criteria to Determine Tool Usage

-What I found helpful was to create a list of key criteria to determine which tools would be best for the types of project work that I’m doing as well as my own personal growth.
+I created a list of key criteria to determine which tools would be best for the types of project work that I’m doing as well as my personal growth.

 The four key criteria I decided to use for the tools in this article included:

-1. Your Organization’s AI Policy – The first question to ask whether or not your organization has a policy about AI tool usage.
-Some organizations may or may not be interested in adopting AI technology or may have specific guidelines on what they think are the responsible uses of AI.
-For example, The CARA Group, Inc. recently published their policy in order to protect the business, their clients and their consultants.
+1. Your Organization’s AI Policy The first question to ask is whether or not your organization has a policy about AI tool usage.
+Some organizations may or may not be interested in adopting AI technology.
+Or they may have specific guidelines on what they think are the responsible uses of AI.
+For example, The CARA Group, Inc. recently published our policy to protect the business, our clients, and our consultants.

 3. Cost/Affordability – Does the tool require a monthly or annual subscription and do they have a free trial?
-Many of these tools – especially the AI video tools – can cost hundreds of dollars for individual licenses and thousands for enterprise licenses.
-For me, a free trial is key in order to see the quality of the output.
+Many of these tools — especially the AI video tools — can cost hundreds of dollars for individual licenses and thousands for enterprise licenses.
+For me, a free trial is key to seeing the quality of the output.

-With these criteria in mind, let’s dive into the world of AI-powered Text to Speech, Text Assisted Writing, Graphic Visualizations, and AI Avatar Videos, by discussing some of the benefits and challenges they present along the way.
+With these criteria in mind, let’s dive into the world of AI-powered Text to Speech, Text Assisted Writing, Graphic Visualizations, and AI Avatar Videos.
+We’ll discuss some of the benefits and challenges they present along the way.

 Text to Speech

-One category of AI tools that can significantly benefit instructional designers is Text to Speech.
-These tools provide the ability to convert written text into spoken audio, adding a dynamic and engaging element to your learning assets.
-The benefits of Text to Speech tools include increased accessibility, improved learner engagement, and time-saving during content creation.
+One category of AI tools that can significantly benefit instructional designers is text to speech.
+These tools convert written text into spoken audio, adding a dynamic and engaging element to your learning assets.
+The benefits of text-to-speech tools include increased accessibility, improved learner engagement, and time-saving during content creation.
 However, there can be challenges such as ensuring natural-sounding voices, maintaining pronunciation accuracy, and achieving proper intonation and emphasis.
 Examples of tools include:

 • Google Text to Speech has been around since 2008.
 This is a free, effective tool for client mock-ups to give them a feel of what the text in a video or elearning will sound like without having to spend a lot of time in an AI video tool.